 - Mix the alcohol, water and tea tree oil in a bowl and stir well.

 - Pour the mixture over the paper towel roll in the container.
 See the paper towel absorb the liquid.

 - When all the paper towels look wet, stop pouring.
 If the bottom of the paper towels look dry, just mix up more and add until it looks like the bottom of the towels are soaked.

 - Put the lid on the container and let it soak for approximately 10 minutes, then they are ready to use by pulling the first paper towel out from the middle of the roll.
 You can clean a variety of surfaces with these wipes from grocery cart handles to counter tops at home.

 I really love this recipe.
 The germ fighter blend in this has eucalyptus, rosemary, cinnamon, clove, and lemon essential oils that all help build your immunity.

 Mix all the ingredients together and pour into the foaming pump bottle.
 Shake the bottle, pump it, and wash.
 That’s it!

-The first 9 months of this year have been absolutely crazy.
+The first 9 months of 2020 were absolutely crazy.
 Life has been turned upside down and everyone is concerned about their health.
 There are things you can do to build your immune system.
 One of those things is to use essential oils to help you avoid catching anything, and if you do catch something they may lessen the severity.
 The whole idea is to build up your immune system and oils may help with that.
 Now you know what essential oils boost the immune system.

 I’ve found oils to be a great help to myself and my family.
 Try using essential oils and see if they will help you.
 It’s worth a shot.
 What have you got to lose?
 If you try them, please leave me a comment and let me know how you like them.
 If you have any questions, leave it in the comments and I’ll get back to you as soon as I can.